vsooda/mxnet_kaldi/README.md

 ### note

-This is the speech demo from mxnet, but for some [reason](https://github.com/apache/incubator-mxnet/pull/9060), they remove this demo.
+This is the speech demo from mxnet, but for some [reason](https://github.com/apache/incubator-mxnet/pull/9060), they removed this demo.
+I had contributed timit recipe for this demo, and make it work quite well.
+Their behavior made me feel a little uncomfortable.

 I will update this demo for the latest kaldi and mxnet.
-I will update usage in README some day.
+I will update usage in README someday.

 thanks for the original author @pluskid and @yzhang87.